Buying GuideLast Updated: May 28, 2026· 10 min read

 Repair or Replace Your Central Air Conditioner?

 Should you repair or replace your AC?
-This guide covers the 5,000 rule, repair cost benchmarks, efficiency savings, and the key factors that make replacement the smarter choice.
+Covers the 5,000 rule, repair cost benchmarks, efficiency savings, and when replacement is the smarter choice.

 Affiliate PartnerAngi